 Old Electronics

 Similarly, there are probably very few people in the market for your ancient speakers or that box of unidentified power cords.
-Some things may have value to people, like an alarm clock or stereo, but things like your busted small kitchen appliances should just be disposed of safely and properly.
+Some things may have value to people, such as an alarm clock or stereo, but items like your broken small kitchen appliances should be disposed of safely and properly.

 Used Underwear